“Look fast, ride slow.”me. circa 2017

 The drivetrain choices on other people’s bikes do not affect you!

 *unless they’re dry and squeaking and you’re riding next to them.
-But then you should just be a good friend and lend them some chain lube instead of silently shaming and judging them.
+But then you should just be a good friend and lend them some chain lube instead of shaming and judging them.

 Ride your bike.
 Ride your bike with friends.
 Ride your bike and meet new friends.
 Ride whatever bike you’ve got and have fun.
 Ride your bike slow, or ride your bike fast.
 Ride your bike and wave at other people on bikes.